Stefanie Vögele: 2021

 Vögele started her 2021 season at the Open Andrézieux-Bouthéon.
 Seeded third, she lost in the second round to Laura Ioana Paar.
 At the Australian Open, she was defeated in the first round of qualifying by Katharina Gerlach.

 In March, Vögele competed at the Lyon Open.
 She was eliminated in the second round by seventh seed Paula Badosa.
 At the St. Petersburg Trophy, she was beaten in the first round by Tereza Martincová.

 Vögele began her clay-court season in April at the Copa Colsanitas.
-She reached the quarterfinals where she fell to eventual champion María Camila Osorio Serrano.
+She reached the quarterfinals where she fell to eventual champion Camila Osorio.
 At the first edition of the MUSC Health Women's Open, she lost in the first round to top seed and eventual finalist, Ons Jabeur.
 Coming through qualifying in Stuttgart, she was defeated in the first round by Jeļena Ostapenko.
 She was eliminated in the final round of qualifying at the Madrid Open by Irina-Camelia Begu.
-At the L'Open 35 de Saint-Malo, she was defeated in her first-round match by seventh seed Nina Stojanović.
+At the Open de Saint-Malo, she was defeated in her first-round match by seventh seed Nina Stojanović.
 Seeded sixth at the Solgironès Open Catalunya, she lost in the first round to Victoria Jiménez Kasintseva.
 At the first edition of the Emilia-Romagna Open, she reached the final round of qualifying where she was beaten by Paula Ormaechea.
 Making it through qualifying at the French Open, she lost in the first round to Jasmine Paolini.

 In Berlin, Vögele made it to the final round of qualifying where she fell to Asia Muhammad.
 At Wimbledon, she was defeated in the first round of qualifying by Muhammad.

 Seeded third at Contrexéville, Vögele was eliminated in the first round by French qualifier Léolia Jeanjean.
 In Lausanne, she was beaten in the second round by Maryna Zanevska.
-In August, she competed at the US Open.
-She lost in the final round of qualifying to Ana Konjuh.
+In August, she competed at the US Open where she lost in the final round of qualifying to Ana Konjuh.
 However, due to Jennifer Brady pulling out of the tournament due to injury, Vögele entered the main draw as a lucky loser.
-She was defeated in the first round by fellow qualifier and eventual champion, Emma Raducanu.
+She was eliminated in the first round by fellow qualifier and eventual champion, Emma Raducanu.

-After the US Open, Vögele played at the Luxembourg Open.
-She fell in her first-round match to fourth seed Ekaterina Alexandrova.
+Vögele played at the Luxembourg Open where she fell in her first-round match to fourth seed Ekaterina Alexandrova.